Temp1231112/BStf/untitled.md

     - Okay, as you wish my sweetheart.

-Then I take the position, standing shooting position, as the task is going to be easy.
-I let the dust bloom to settle a little, look through the scope, and when the helicopter appears to be seen, I shoot.
+Then I take position, a standing shooting position, as the task is going to be easy.
+I let the dust bloom settle a little, look through the scope, and when the helicopter appears to be seen, I shoot.
 At first once, and then once again, two sharp little knocks into the back rotor, causing a little malfunction there.

 The helicopter is now starting to roll around as the back rotor is failing, and it starts to fall down.
-But as the fact is that the helicopters come neatly down as long as the main rotor is able to rotate, even in idling mode, it kind of braking the down the speed of falling, it’s going to be all okay for them, and they will land relatively smoothly.
+But as the fact is that helicopters come neatly down as long as the main rotor is able to rotate, even in idling mode, it kind of breaking down the speed of falling, it’s going to be all okay for them, and they will land relatively smoothly.

-Now following the helicopter’s way down, but just shortly, as Rosa says:
+Now following the helicopter’s way down, Rosa says:

     - Thanks, well done!
     - It’s good to get rid of the news.
     - Let’s go!

 At the same time she is slamming the back hood down.
-We both go back to the car, and even before I have properly sat down on the seat and closed the door, she already hits the gas onto the bottom.
+We both go back to the car, and even before I have properly sat down on the seat and closed the door, she already hits the gas into the bottom.

 The race continues.